 It is the easiest calling in the world.
 One does not have to exert his own strength to in order to be successful.
 The power in this calling is in the Gospel message.
 The power is that of the Holy Spirit, who teaches the soul, while the pastor and the teacher proclaim the Gospel to the mind.

 It is the most glamorous occupation in the world.
 The glamour is seen with the heart, not the eyes.
 Consider Psalm 96; it portrays what a faithful pastor or teacher does.
-Note the highlighted words; see the glamour of the ministry.
+See the glamour of the ministry:

 Oh, sing to the LORD a new song!
 Sing to the LORD, all the earth.
 Sing to the LORD, bless His name; proclaim the good news of His salvation from day to day.
 Declare His glory among the nations, His wonders among all peoples.
 For the LORD is great and greatly to be praised; He is to be feared above all gods.
 For all the gods of the peoples are idols, but the LORD made the heavens.
 Honor and majesty are before Him; strength and beauty are in His sanctuary.
 Give to the LORD, O families of the peoples, give to the LORD glory and strength.
 Give to the LORD the glory due His name; bring an offering, and come into His courts.
 Oh, worship the LORD in the beauty of holiness!
 Tremble before Him, all the earth.
 Say among the nations, "The LORD reigns; the world also is firmly established, it shall not be moved; He shall judge the peoples righteously."
 Let the heavens rejoice, and let the earth be glad; let the sea roar, and all its fullness; let the field be joyful, and all that is in it.
 Then all the trees of the woods will rejoice before the LORD.
 For He is coming, for He is coming to judge the earth.
 He shall judge the world with righteousness, and the peoples with His truth.